 You will continue to develop the skills of listening, speaking, reading and writing.
 In addition you will be prepared to deal with real life situations abroad, such as going shopping and what to say if you are ill, as well as further developing the topic areas studied at Key Stage 3.
 Vocabulary and grammar learning will play an important part in all Key Stage 4 language courses, and in order to achieve the highest grades you will be expected to manipulate the language confidently and accurately.

-Students who currently study 2 languages: If you wish to continue to study one language at KS4 : You may choose to study either your first Lanuage (French or Spanish) or Italian.
-If you would like to study two languages you can do this in the following ways: - You can choose 2 five-hour options in your chosen languages. - You may study your first language for 5 hours per fortnight during the normal timetabled day.
-You will also choose Italian GCSE as a twilight (after school) option for 4 hours per fortnight.
-The twilight option will run after school one day per week for 2 hours.
-How will the course be assessed?
+Students who currently study 2 languages:

+If you wish to continue studying just one language at GCSE, then choose your first language, which will be French or Spanish.

+If you would like to study two languages, then choose your first language (French or Spanish) as an ordinary option and select German twilight.
+The twilight is a 2 hour lesson after school, one day a week, which runs across Years 10 and 11.

 You will be entered for final examinations in Listening, Speaking, Reading and Writing at either Foundation or the Higher Tier.
 Each of the skills is worth 25% of the total grade.

-For further information, please contact Ms C Garnsey or Mrs L Hutcheson cgarnsey@imberhorne. co.uk or lhutcheson@imberhorne. co.uk
+For further information, please contact Mrs H Weller or Mrs L Hutcheson hweller@imberhorne. co.uk or lhutcheson@imberhorne. co.uk

 ART & DESIGN

-GCSE Exam board: Edexcel

 Why study Art?

 If you enjoy developing your visual skills, being creative, experimenting with different approaches to making Art, visiting galleries, museums, workshops and studios; you are enthusiastic and imaginative, then our GCSE Art and Design is the ideal subject for you.

 This course provides students with opportunities to explore their interests in art and design in ways that are stimulating, personally relevant and developmental in nature.
 Students develop their skills and have the opportunity to explore and respond to our visual surroundings whilst developing their creative and expressive abilities.
 They will increase their understanding of the place of art and design in history and in today's society.

 This course is essential for those students who wish to progress to A Level in Art at Sixth Form.
 These courses can lead on to university degrees and a wide range of careers in the creative industries.
-What will you study on the course?